Employment and Day Program Services offered at DSHS Developmental Disabilities Administration's Kelso Field Office

 - Activities must provide individuals with opportunities to develop personal relationships with others in their local communities and to learn, practice, and apply life skills that promote greater independence and community inclusion

-Employment and Day Program Services offered at DSHS Developmental Disabilities Administration's Port Angeles Field Office
+Employment and Day Program Services offered at DSHS Developmental Disabilities Administration's Port Townsend Field Office

 Administers programs that provide child development services, employment services and community access services to Washington state residents with developmental disabilities as defined by state law.